fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 - [The Python Tutorial](https://docs.python.org/3/tutorial/index.html)
 - [Shallow vs Deep Copying of Python Objects](https://realpython.com/copying-python-objects/)

 ## Tuples
+- What is a tuple?
-- How is tuple created?
+- How to create a tuple?
 - How can we iterate over a tuple?
 - How to create a tuple with one element?
 - How to find out tuple's length?